-This 61,000 SF facility provides amazing hands-on learning opportunities for future aerospace industry professionals.
+This 61,000 SF facility provides extraordinary hands-on learning opportunities for future aerospace industry professionals.

-The exterior of the building is constructed with split faced masonry units, prefinished metal wall panels, aluminum composite panels, and a glass curtainwall system.
-This glass curtainwall system is a full two stories in height and showcases great view of the airport runways.
-The exterior aluminum composite panels are finished in a bright red color with some of the panels on the front having a mirror appearance.
+The exterior of the building consists of split-face masonry units, prefinished metal wall panels, aluminum composite panels, and a glass curtain wall system.
+The system is a full two stories in height and showcases excellent views of the airport runways.
+The exterior aluminum composite panels are a bright red color with some on the front having a mirror appearance.

-All work done by Pearson Construction on behalf of TSTC was completed on-time and in-budget.
+All work done by Pearson Construction on behalf of TSTC completed on-time and in-budget.